 An added benefit of being awarded a Project Grant for Researchers is that all grantees will be invited and encouraged -- though not required -- to attend the Institute's annual Winter Seminar.
-This three-day consultation, typically held during January 2021 (exact dates TBD) on the campus of Louisville Presbyterian Seminary, convenes grant recipients from four different Institute programs to share their project plans and receive constructive feedback.
+This three-day consultation, held January 2023 (exact dates and location TBD), convenes grant recipients from four different Institute programs to share their project plans and receive constructive feedback.